Choosing a special school

 • how they can meet your child's needs

-You could do this in a few different ways, such as:
+You could do this in different ways, such as:

 • using a red, amber, green rating next to each school